bostonsinaga/KML-TOWN/README.md

 ------ crop group of pins</br>
 ------ crop path or group of paths</br>
 ------ sort placemarks inside selected rectangular area (you can number them as well)</br>
------- change pins icon style with a bunch of predefined styles</br>
+------ change pins icon and paths color with a bunch of predefined styles (you can select desired area as well)</br>
 ------ filter types of data:</br>
 ---------- classify pins</br>
 ---------- classify paths</br>